 - Board of Directors

-- Board level committee (Control, Risk and Sustainability Committee)
+- Board Committee (Control, Risks and Sustainability Committee)

 - Sustainability Unit

 - Internal ambassadors

-The Board of Directors and other Board level committees are involved in the Group's long-term risk management system and strategic planning as well as review of climate and environmental topics.
+The Board of Directors, along with other internal Board Committees, is involved in the Group's long-term risk management and strategic planning processes, including the review of climate and environmental matters.

-A Control, Risk and Sustainability Committee is established at Board level.
+A Control, Risks and Sustainability Committee is established at Board level.
 The Committee is composed of three non-executive directors and for the majority independent.
-The Committee was entrusted by the Board of Directors with supervising issues of sustainability related to the conduct of business activity and the dynamics of its interaction with stakeholders, formulating strategic sustainability guidelines and the relevant action plan (Sustainability Plan), including issues such as climate change, biodiversity and human rights, and examining the Consolidated Non-Financial Statement.
+The Committee, appointed by the Board of Directors, is responsible for supervising sustainability matters related to Group's business activities and the dynamics of its interaction with stakeholders, formulating strategic sustainability guidelines and the relevant action plan (Sustainability Plan), including topics such as climate change, biodiversity and human rights, and examining the Consolidated Sustainability Statement.